niolabs/docs/docs/running-nio/locally.md

 ---
 ## Create a Project

-Projects are collections of services, blocks and configurations.
+Projects are collections of services, blocks, and configurations.
 Create a nio folder to keep things tidy:
 ```
 mkdir -p nio/projects && cd nio/projects
 ```